-I have been wanting to try out copper tape as a method for snail and slug control for a number of years now.
+I have been wanting to try out copper tape as a method to stop or at least prevent slugs and snails from damaging my plants for years now.
 Copper is said to repel these slimy destroyers by giving them a small static shock as they attempt to pass over the material.
 So, this year I have decided give it a go and read on for my findings.

 Last year must have been the worst year ever for gardeners.
 The continually wet summer and autumn saw slug and snail populations skyrocket.
 My allotment plot was totally stripped and I brought in absolutely nothing during harvest.

 Buying copper tape – Stop slugs & snails!

 Initially, I was put off by the cost – typically £5 for about 4 metres on a 4 cm roll from various garden centres.
 However, I found a few suppliers online (ebay) offering the same product for a fraction of the price.
 I paid around £8 for 16 metres.
 Always worth shopping around.

 During March, I started to apply the copper tape around the base of my greenhouse staging.
 I had about 20 trays of seedlings to protect.
 Later, I applied the same tape around flower tubs and troughs, into which I planted flowers and vegetables that I knew the slugs soon strip bare.